sdey6/recipes-etl/README.md

      ```

 1. **The Output:**
-   - The resulted CSV file, named `recipes.csv`, will be saved in the same directory as recipies-etl.
+   - The resulting CSV file, named `chilies_recipe.csv`, will be saved in the same directory as recipies-etl.

 ## Script Details